 A bit about the organisation

 The Aegean Wildlife Hospital, known as ALKYONE (a beautiful bird that symbolises tranquillity, protection and the calm of the sea, is based on the island of Paros and is run exclusively by volunteers.

-ALKYONE treats and rehabilitates 600 to 1000 wild animals per year, while they work with around 100 Greek school classes per year.
-Release of the rehabilitated birds always takes place with a school in attendance!
+ALKYONE treats and rehabilitates 600 to 1000 wild animals per year.
+They work with around 100 Greek school classes per year, and the releases of rehabilitated birds always take place with a school in attendance to watch!